-In which one geek demonstrates his zsh prompt, which (he hopes) should serve as an example of some of the more complicated aspects of zsh.
+In which one geek demonstrates their zsh prompt, which (it is hoped) should serve as an example of some of the more complicated aspects of zsh.

 A while back, Slashdot had an Ask Slashdot question about shell prompts.
 I responded, posting a link to an earlier Kuro5hin post I had made on the subject.
 Unlike that Kuro5hin post, the Slashdot post garnered some attention, so I decided to write up how my prompt works.
 Since then, I’ve expanded my prompt to take advantage of a lot of zsh stuff, so it should also provide examples to people curious about that sort of thing.